emmo-repo/EMMOntoPy/docs/developers/setup.md

 Since development can be messy, it is good to separate the development environment from the rest of your system's environment.

 To do this, you can use a virtual environment.
-There are a several different ways to create a virtual environment, but we recommend using either `conda` or `virtualenv`.
+There are a several different ways to create a virtual environment, but we recommend using either `virtualenv`, the python native `venv` or `conda`.

 === "`virtualenv` (recommended)"